helianglen/bayesian-sea-ice/README.md

 Monte Carlo to sample from the distribution.
 With this technique, I found the following posterior distributions, and estimated an ice thickness of 1.34 meters with a standard deviation of 0.55 meters representing the remaining Bayesian uncertainty.

 For details, see the project paper and the Jupyter notebook.
+Note: I have observed that the Jupyter notebook sometimes does not render properly on GitHub.
+If GitHub isn't rendering it right, go to https://nbviewer.jupyter.org/github/jeffzyliu/bayesian-sea-ice/blob/master/IceThickness.ipynb which will definitely provide a better render.

 ![](img/posteriors.png)